Our Staff

 Karen Brooks Harper

-Health and Human Services ReporterKaren Brooks Harper reports on health and human services.
+Health and Human Services ReporterKaren Brooks Harper reports on the state budget and health and human services.
 An alumna of the University of Missouri-Columbia Journalism School, Karen arrived in Texas in 1995 to join the Corpus Christi Caller-Times, spent several years in Laredo and Mexico covering immigration and the drug war for Knight-Ridder newspapers, and has covered Texas politics for more than two decades for news organizations including the Fort Worth Star-Telegram, the Dallas Morning News and Reuters.
 Read Articles by Karen Brooks Harper

 -